davefol/api-watchdog/README.md

 - selector (jq program): A string describing a jq program that selects the one or more elements to test against
 - value (Any): a value to test equality against
 - validation_type (ValidationType): An API Watchdog validation type used to validate the value/response.
 The value/response will be implicitly converted to this type.
 For example, if you specify 'float' and the value is an integer it will be implicitly converted to a float.
+- level (Optional[ExpectationLevel]): How important an expectation is.
+Defaults to "critical"

+## ExpectationLevel
+One of the strings:
+- critical
+- warning
+- info
+Only "critical" expectations affect the success or failure of a `WatchdogTest`.

 The selector format is a string that is a [jq program](https://stedolan.github.io/jq/).
 This allows for rich selection capabilities.
 For example: